Pediatric Head Trauma Clinical Presentation

 The Cushing triad (ie, bradycardia, hypertension, and alteration of respiration), if present, is a late manifestation indicative of herniation.

-When hypotension is present, it should not be attributed solely to ICH.
-Several other causes may lead to this finding, such as internal hemorrhages, spinal cord injury, cardiac contusion, and dysrhythmias with secondary impaired cardiac output.
+When hypotension is present, it should not be attributed solely to intracranial hemorrhage (ICH).
+Several other causes may lead to this finding, including but not limited to, internal hemorrhages, spinal cord injury, cardiac contusion, chest trauma with pneumothorax and/or hemothorax, drug or alcohol effect, and dysrhythmias with secondary impaired cardiac output.
 Hypotension associated with bradycardia in a trauma patient should be considered highly suggestive of spinal cord injury.

 Neurologic examination